MrDrElliot/DrElliotBlog/bin/DrElliotBlog/content/lumina/lumina.md

 +++
-title = "About Lumina"
+title = "Lumina Game Engine"
 date = 2025-09-23T12:28:45-05:00
+tags = ['GameEngine','Lumina','Rendering','Vulkan']
+featured = true
-draft = false
+comments = true
 +++

-# Lumina Game Engine

 Lumina is my ongoing game engine project written in C++.
 I’ve been working on it for about two years, and what started as a side experiment has turned into one of my biggest passions.